wjingxing/wjingxing.github.io/_pages/soccer.md

 I played for Kesem Berkeley soccer team for 6 semesters in total.
 This video was made by one of my teammates during the spring 2024 semester.
 His name is "Horsepower".
 {% include video.liquid path="assets/video/Kesem.MP4" class="custom-class" %}

+This was another goal I scored when I was twelve or thirteen.
+I was still China attending middle school.
+{% include video.liquid path="assets/video/711.MP4" class="custom-class" %}

 A picture of the award, which now sits on my bookshelf back home.
 {% include figure.liquid loading="eager" path="assets/img/award3.JPG" title="example image" class="img-fluid rounded z-depth-1" %}